BlueWinds/WarTechIIC/README.md

 On the same interval as automatic force loss, every `daysBetweenMissions` days, the player will be offered a mission with nothing more than the mission name.
 There's no penalty for passing, but if they accept, they *must* drop - no accepting the mission and then backing out!
 If they complete the mission, then the faction they fought against loses between `combatForceLossMin` and `combatForceLossMax` points, and the player gets a `flareupMissionBonusPerHalfSkull * (difficulty of mission)` cbill bonus.

 While participating in a flareup, the player has to stay in the star system - if they attempt to leave, they will get a popup warning them of the consequences of breaking the contract.
 These aren't actually terribly severe, just reputation loss with the employer equal to one bad faith withdrawal from a mission.

+# Simgame statistics and tags
+WIIC reads and sets a variety of tags and statistics on companies and star systems.
+These can be used in conditions, set, updated or removed from events and flashpoints like any other stat or tag.

+### Company Tags
+* `WIIC_helping_attacker` and `WIIC_helping_defender` - If present, the company is in the middle of a flareup, helping the attacker/defender take the current system.
+You can remove this from events, and nothing will break.
+Adding it from events will force player participation if there's already a flareup in their current system, otherwise it won't do anything.
+* `WIIC_give_{system}_to_{newOwner}` (eg: WIIC_give_Sol_to_ClanWolf) - Setting this will pass control of the named star system to the new owner.
+The tag won't actually added to the company - WIIC 'eats' it.
+* `WIIC_{faction}_attacks_{system}` (eg: WIIC_ClanJadeFalcon_attacks_Sol) - Setting this will cause a new flareup to start in the given system, with the faction as the attacker, if one doesn't already exist.
+The tag won't actually added to the company - WIIC 'eats' it.
+* `WIIC_set_{system}_{attacker|defender}_strength_10` (eg: WIIC_set_Sol_defender_strength_10) - Setting this will adjust the attacker or defender's strength in that system's flareup, if there is one.
+The tag won't actually added to the company - WIIC 'eats' it.
+* `WIIC_{faction}_attacks_{defenderFaction}_x{count}` (eg: WIIC_ClanDiamondShark_attacks_ClanJadeFalcon_x3) - Setting this will spawn up to (count) new Flareups as the attacker goes after the defender all across their shared border.
+It may spawn fewer than that many, if WIIC can't find border worlds to create them on.
+The tag won't actually added to the company - WIIC 'eats' it.

+### Company Stats
+For all company stats, `-1` is a magic value - "ignore this".
+If present, we'll read the value from settings.json rather than the stat.

+* `WIIC_dailyFlareupChance` (float) If present, this overrides the `dailyFlareupChance` from settings.json.
+* `WIIC_{attacker}_aggressionMultiplier` (float) If present, this overrides `aggressionMultiplier[attacker]` from settings.json.
+* `WIIC_{attacker}_hates_{defender}` (float) If present, this overrides `targetChoiceMultiplier[attacker][defender]` from settings.json.